xeitojs/xeito.dev/docs/guide/introduction.md

 Components are the building blocks you will use to compose an application using Xeito.
-A component is just a Typescript class with a ``@Component()`` decorator, a ``render()`` method that returns the template and, optionally, style files.
+A component is just a Typescript class with a ``@Component()`` decorator, a ``render()`` method that returns the template and, optionally, style strings.

-The ``@Component()`` decorator is just syntactic sugar that helps Xeito identify a component as valid during render.
+Xeito registers your components inside the [custom elements registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry), so you can use them in your HTML templates.
+Even if Xeito leverages the web components standard, you don't need to know anything about it to use Xeito and its components are not designed to be used outside of the framework.

 ## Services